Van: Step van

 Another type of van specific to North America is the step van, named because of the design to facilitate users to step in and out of the vehicle.
-Widely used by delivery services, courier companies, and the parcel division of the US Postal Service and Canada Post, they are often seen driven with the door open.
+Widely used by delivery services, courier companies, and the parcel division of the United States Postal Service and Canada Post, they are often seen driven with the door open.
 Step vans have more boxy shapes, wider bodies, and higher rooftops than other vans, and are rarely employed for carrying passengers.

 Minivan

 A 2011 Honda Odyssey minivan.
 Compared to other vans, minivans are smaller and have a lower center of gravity.

-The Minivan is a van which is smaller in size in length and height than a full-size van.
+The minivan is a van which is smaller in size in length and height than a full-size van.
 Minivans are often used for personal use, as well as commercial passenger operations such as taxis and shuttles, and cargo operations like delivery of mail and packages.
 They offer more cargo space than traditional sedans and SUVs.
 Their lower center of gravity is also useful in handling and rollover prevention.